chunned/databass/README.md

+# Project Rewrite
+This branch is for the project rewrite which is integrating various Flask extensions to produce better structured code.
+The rewrite will bring the application to v0.3.

+To-do, in order of importance:
+- [ ] Database - SQLAlchemy
+    - Base functionality for defining models and inserting data is complete
+- [ ] Frontend - Bootstrap
+    - May not end up sticking with this; will see.
+- [ ] Frontend - Paginate
+- [ ] Debugging - DebugToolbar
+- [ ] Frontend - WTForms
+  - [ ] Backend - Caching
+- [ ] Database - SQLAlchemy-Searchable (probably not needed)

 # Overview

 This is a simple Python application intended to track music releases you listen to.
 Think of it like Last.fm-lite, with all tracking being manual.
 Databass is more like a music diary than a tracker like Last.fm.
 A more apt comparison would be Letterboxd for music.